 (6) Registrants using radiation machines in industrial radiographic operations are also subject to the requirements of §289.255 of this title (relating to Radiation Safety Requirements and Licensing and Registration Procedures for Industrial Radiography).

-(7) Registrants using dental radiation machines are subject to the requirements of §289.232 of this title (relating to Radiation Control Regulations for Dental Radiation Machines).
+(7) Registrants using radiation machines in dental medicine are subject to the requirements of §289.232 of this title (relating to Radiation Control Regulations for Dental Radiation Machines).

 (8) Registrants using radiation machines in veterinary medicine are subject to the requirements of §289.233 of this title (relating to Radiation Control Regulations for Radiation Machines Used in Veterinary Medicine).

-(9) Registrants using laser radiation machines or performing laser services are subject to the requirements of §289.301 of this title (relating to Registration and Radiation Safety Requirements for Lasers and Intense-Pulsed Light Devices) or the requirements of §289.302 of this title (relating to Registration and Radiation Safety Requirements for Use of Laser Hair Removal Devices).
+(9) Registrants using laser radiation machines are subject to the requirements of §289.301 of this title (relating to Registration and Radiation Safety Requirements for Lasers and Intense-Pulsed Light Devices) .

-(10) To determine compliance with the requirements in this chapter for radiation machines used on humans, all radiation exposure rate (air kerma rate) or dose measurements for fluoroscopy or computed tomography radiation machines shall be performed by a licensed physicist with a specialty in diagnostic medical physics.
+(10) To determine compliance with the requirements in this chapter for radiation machines , all radiation air kerma rate or dose measurements for fluoroscopy or computed tomography radiation machines shall be performed by a licensed medical physicist with a specialty in diagnostic medical physics.

-(11) For purposes of this section, radiation services include but are not limited to:
+(11) For purposes of this section, radiation services include :

-(A) radiation machines that are not for human use, performance of exposure rate (air kerma rate) or dose measurements;
+(A) measurement of air kerma rate or dose measurements on radiation machines that are not for human use;

-(B) radiation machines for human use, collecting entrance exposure (air kerma) data for general radiographic and special purpose radiation machines, as defined in §289.227(e) of this title, by or under the supervision of a licensed medical physicist;
+(B) measurement of air kerma for human use, general radiographic and special purpose radiation machines, as defined in §289.227 and §289.229 of this title, by or under the supervision of a licensed medical physicist;

-(C) radiation machines for human use, performance of services specified in paragraph (10) of this subsection or services requiring a licensed medical physicist as specified in §289.227(e) and §289.229 of this title;
+(C) performance of services specified in paragraph (10) of this subsection or services requiring a licensed medical physicist as specified in §289.227(e) and §289.229 of this title on radiation machines for human use;

 (D) presentation of agency-accepted training courses that are specifically required by this chapter;

-(E) demonstration and sale of radiation machines that require the individual to operate or cause a radiation machine to be operated in order to demonstrate or sell;
+(E) demonstration and sale of radiation machines or imaging acquisition systems that require the individual to operate a radiation machine or cause a radiation machine to be energized ;

-(F) assembly, installation or repair to ensure a radiation machine is operating according to manufacturer's specifications;
+(F) assembly, installation or repair of a radiation machine to ensure it is operating according to manufacturer's specifications;

-(G) completion of equipment performance evaluations (EPE) on dental radiation machines and on machines used in veterinary medicine; and
+(G) completion of equipment performance evaluations (EPE) on dental radiation machines and machines used in veterinary medicine; and

-(H) providing radiation machines to a facility for limited time periods.
+(H) provider of equipment providing radiation machines to a facility for limited periods.

-(12) For purposes of this section, a person providing the services described in paragraph (11)(H) of this subsection is a provider of equipment.

-(13) For purposes of this section, a practitioner of the healing arts is a person licensed to practice healing arts by either the Texas Medical Board as a physician, the Texas Board of Chiropractic Examiners, or the Texas State Board of Podiatric Medical Examiners.
+(12) For purposes of this section, a practitioner of the healing arts is a person licensed to practice healing arts by either the Texas Medical Board as a physician, the Texas Board of Chiropractic Examiners, or the Texas State Board of Podiatric Medical Examiners.